mycpuorg/mycpuorg.github.io/_posts/2020-01-22-emacs-productivity-setup.md

 ![List Packages](/images/emacs-list-pkgs.gif)

-If you select a package then a new buffer with it's short description pops up.
-This buffer usually contains a "Quick Start" instruction.
-You can simply press ``i`` and then ``x`` to install the package.
-So if you like any of the following packages you could do that.
+If you select a package, a new buffer containing a short description pops up.
+It usually contains a "Quick Start" instruction for the package.
+You can simply press ``i`` and ``x`` to install a package.

 ### Helm
 If you don't know what this is, just drop whatever you are doing and give this a